frictionlessdata/website-old/guides/creating-tabular-data-packages-in-python.md

 ---

-This tutorial will show you how to install the Python libraries for working with Data packages and JSON Table Schema, load a CSV file, infer its schema, and write a Data Package.
+This tutorial will show you how to install the Python libraries for working with Data Packages and JSON Table Schema, load a CSV file, infer its schema, and write a Tabular Data Package.

 ## Setup